cultureamp/kaizen-design-system/CONTRIBUTING.md

 ### Issues

+An issue is a way to track ideas, enhancements and bugs.

 Before creating an issue, search existing [Issues](https://github.com/cultureamp/kaizen-design-system/issues/) to see if any relevant issues already exist.

 To create a new issue for changes to design documentation or missing documentation: